ElsevierSoftwareX/SOFTX_2020_75/docs/misc/team.rst

 .. image:: https://www.diw.de/sixcms/media.php/37/thumbnails/FStoeckl.jpg.546586.jpg
   :width: 150

 Fabian is a research associate at DIW Berlin.
-He mainly develops and maintains our hydrogen module, including the Hydrogen-for-Mobility, the Power-to-Gas, and the Power-to-Liquid branches.
-In his current work, Fabian investigates the role of hydrogen as an electricity storage for high shares of renewables.
+He mainly develops and maintains DIETER's hydrogen module, including the Hydrogen-for-Mobility, the Power-to-Gas, and the Power-to-Liquid branches.
+He used the model to explore the efficiency-flexibility trade-off between different hydrogen supply chains, and to investigate the role of hydrogen for long-term electricity storage in settings with very high shares of renewables.

 **Expertise:** |br|
 + Hydrogen |br|